fowler-mychale/VehicleCollisions/Readme.md

   ```
   <img src="Side.png" width="1000" height="275"></br>

-  - What we can determine from the information provided is more traffic collions occur on the right side of the traffic (slow lane) as opposed to the left side of the street (fast/lane) in either direction.
+  - What we can determine from the information provided is more traffic collisions occur on the right side (slow lane) as opposed to the left side of the street (fast/lane) in either direction of direction of traffic.
+Also, we can determine that overall, it takes longer for accidents to clear up on the right side than the left.
+Lets also look at the length of the road extent affected by the accidents and how long it took clear up.

 **1. Looking at the severity of accidents per city and twilight (Night/Day).**
 ```Python